C4Q/AC-Android/cohort_5.4/unit_01/01_24_Regular_Expressions.md

 ## Pre-Work (2 Hours) - Do This First!

-Complete all of the exercises from [RegexOne.com](https://regexone.com/), to explore how Regular Expressions can be used to solve searching problems with Strings in Java.
+Complete all of the exercises from [RegexOne.com](https://regexone.com/), to explore how Regular Expressions can be used to solve problems with searching Strings in Java.
+You will work in pairs of 2 fellows, working together as pair programmers, to complete each task.

 # Lecture